Hugo Münsterberg: Forensic psychology

+Münsterberg studied eyewitness testimonies in 1906 when he got involved in a Chicago murder case.
+Richard Ivens was sentenced to death for killing a woman.
+Sources suggest that Ivens was likely intellectually disabled and a local psychologist, J. Sanderson Christison, believed the confession was a result of hypnotic suggestion and he contacted Münsterberg and William James.
+After examining the evidence, Münsterberg concluded that dissociation and auto suggestion created Ivens false conviction and similar influences may have been the cause of many more.
+He recognized that psychology could inform the criminal justice process and set out to develop forensic psychology.
 In 1908, Münsterberg published his controversial book On the Witness Stand (1908), which is a collection of magazine articles previously published by him where he discusses the many different psychological factors that can change a trial's outcome and pointed the way for rational and scientific means for probing the facts claimed by human witnesses by the application of experimental psychology to the administration of law.
 He is also credited with being among the first to consider jury research.
 He says "The lawyer alone is obdurate.
 The lawyer and the judge and the juryman are sure that they do not need the experimental psychologist...
 They go on thinking that their legal instinct and their common sense supplies them with all that is needed and somewhat more...
 Just in the line of the law it therefore seems necessary not to rely simply on the technical statements of scholarly treatises, but to carry the discussion in the most popular form possible before the wider tribunal of the general reader" cementing his position that while the lawyer, judge, and the jurymen are confident in their abilities, that with the use of experimental psychology he can show just how flawed their thinking can really be.

 Münsterberg points out the various reasons why eyewitness testimony is inherently unreliable.
 He describes how eyewitness testimony is inherently susceptible to what he calls "illusions" where a subject's perceptions could be affected by the circumstances, making their memory of the events that transpired or testimony inaccurate.
 He states that with regularity the testimony between two different individuals in the same circumstances can be radically different, even when neither of whom had the slightest interest in changing the facts as remembered.
 Münsterberg believes this is because memory, when all things are equal, is easily fallible.
 Because one's memory is affected by the associations, judgments, and suggestions that penetrate into every one of one's observations and taint our memory and our recollection of events.